jtalamini/2dhmsr/LabTeaching@OsloMet.md

 final ControllableVoxel defaultMaterial = new ControllableVoxel();
 ```

-This defaultMaterial has low SDS frequency (8.0), and all the scaffoldings enabled.
+This defaultMaterial has low SDSs frequency `springF = 8d`, and `springScaffoldings = Voxel.SPRING_SCAFFOLDINGS`, that is all the scaffoldings are enabled.
-If we want to create custom materials we have to provide the desired parameters in the constructor.
+In order to create a custom material, the desired values have to be provided in their respective constructor arguments.

 Hard material example:
-* High SDS frequency
+* High SDSs frequency
 * All the springs scaffoldings are enabled

 ```java